karan23620/M1_Application_Calculator/1_Requirements/Readme.md

   - It can used for most mathematical calculations.
 ### How
   - It can used by few steps.
-  - First choose the operation you want to do and then type numbers and then hit enter you will get the desirable output.Thats it, so simple
+  - First choose the operation you want to do.
+  - Then type numbers and then hit enter.
+  - you will get the desirable output.Thats it, so simple.

 ## SWOT Analysis
 ### Strengths